Kinetic Random-Field Nonreciprocal Ising Model: Introduction

-Several models have been proposed recently to explain the nature of novel features arising from nonreciprocal interactions.
-The nonreciprocal extension of the Cahn–Hilliard model provides a framework to understand phase separation and pattern formation in binary mixtures interacting nonreciprocally \cite{saha}.
+Recent models have explored novel features arising from nonreciprocal interactions.
+The nonreciprocal extension of the Cahn–Hilliard model provides a framework to understand phase separation in binary mixtures interacting nonreciprocally \cite{saha}.
 Nonreciprocal extensions of Ising \cite{seara,rajeev}, XY \cite{rouzaire} and Heisenberg \cite{bhatt} models have been studied using Monte Carlo simulations, and these studies have uncovered changes in the phase behaviour as well as critical exponents.
 A simple yet insightful minimal model of nonreciprocity is offered by recent extensions of the Ising model incorporating asymmetric couplings between two species of spins \cite{avni2025nonreciprocal}.
 Mean-field analysis of this nonreciprocal Ising model predicts not only the conventional disordered and statically ordered phases but also a time-dependent “swap” phase, characterised by out-of-phase oscillations between the two species.
-Numerical studies have revealed that fluctuations and spatial structure significantly enrich this behaviour: static order can be disrupted by rare droplet excitations, spiral defects can destabilise the swap phase in low dimensions, and in three dimensions, nonreciprocity may alter universality classes and stabilise robust spatiotemporal oscillations \cite{avni2025nonreciprocal}.
-These findings motivate a deeper investigation into how additional sources of random field disorder influence nonreciprocal critical phenomena.
+Numerical studies show fluctuations and spatial structure enrich this behaviour: droplet excitations disrupt static order, spiral defects destabilise the swap phase in low dimensions, and in three dimensions, nonreciprocity can alter universality classes and stabilise spatiotemporal oscillations \cite{avni2025nonreciprocal}.
+These results motivate further study of how random-field disorder impacts nonreciprocal critical phenomena.

-Disorder coupled to the order parameter---as in the paradigmatic random-field Ising model (RFIM)---is known to strongly affect phase transitions.
-The seminal Imry–Ma argument showed that sufficiently strong random fields destabilise ordered states in low dimensions \cite{imry1975random}.
-The mean and effective field theory results by Costabile \emph{et al.} \cite{costabile2012phase}, which qualitatively agree with the Monte Carlo simulations \cite{crokidakis2010nonequilibrium}, show the existence of a tricritical point.
-It will be interesting to include the nonreciprocal interactions in this model and explore the interplay of random field disorder and the nonreciprocal dynamics, which may reveal qualitatively novel behaviours.